 Planning a National Night Out gathering?

-This year, National Night Out is Tuesday, Aug.
-1. For people planning a neighborhood gathering, there are important deadlines for registering their events with the City and for blocking off their streets or alleys.
-Last year more 1,500 events were registered with the City.
+The 37th annual Minneapolis National Night Out is Tuesday, Aug.
+6. For people planning a neighborhood gathering, there are important deadlines for registering their events with the City and for blocking off their streets or alleys.
 It is free to participate in National Night Out.
+Last year more than 1,600 events registered with the City.

 Registering a National Night Out event and applying to close a street or alley is a single online process.
-Or they can register their events and apply for street closure by calling 311.
-Organizers who register their events will get free Mystery Point Passes for Nickelodeon Universe at the Mall of America.
-Registration also places events on the official list of National Night Out events that gets distributed to police and other departments.
-(There’s no guarantee police will be able to visit each event.)
+People can also register their events and apply for street closure by calling 311.
+Registration places events on the official list of National Night Out events that gets distributed to police and other departments.
+Dozens of teams of officers, supervisors and command staff attend as many events as possible.

 Deadlines to apply for street or alley closure

-National Night Out is an annual nationwide event that encourages residents to get out in the community, holding block parties and getting to know their neighbors as a way to prevent crime.
+National Night Out is an annual nationwide event that encourages residents to get out in the community, holding block parties and getting to know their neighbors to prevent crime.
 It's a great way to promote community-police partnerships and enjoy a Minnesota summer evening surrounded by friends and family.